 The multivariable model yielded a gradient in the effectiveness of lockdown measures.
-The first lockdown had the largest impact, followed by the second and the third, which is consistent with international data (11).
-This could be explained by the more restrictive measures implemented during the first lockdown, but also potentially by increasing pandemic fatigue, which may have resulted in mobility rebounds, more frequent social interactions, and decreasing compliance with preventive measures (28).
+The first lockdown had the largest impact, followed by the second and the third, which is consistent with international data [11].
+This could be explained by the more restrictive measures implemented during the first lockdown, but also potentially by increasing pandemic fatigue, which may have resulted in mobility rebounds, more frequent social interactions, and decreasing compliance with preventive measures [26].
+Of note, we considered that the effect of each lockdown was constant over the duration of the intervention, although it might vary over time due to behavioral patterns [7, 26].
+Thus, our estimates of the impact of lockdowns on the reproduction number must be interpreted as averaged effects.
 We found that transmission during the reopening phases following the lifting of lockdowns remained similar to that observed during lockdowns.
 One possible interpretation is that population behavior did not change immediately with policies: the population may have continued to adhere to public health measures, such as physical distancing during the reopening phase, e.g., due to fear of a COVID-19 rebound and preventive habits taken during lockdowns.
-Early-pandemic association studies spanning over 131 countries also reported that more time was needed to observe the effects of relaxing NPIs than to detect those resulting from the introduction of new restrictions (7).
+Early-pandemic association studies spanning over 131 countries also reported that more time was needed to observe the effects of relaxing NPIs than to detect those resulting from the introduction of new restrictions [7].
 Moreover, during reopening phases, restrictions were only partially lifted and remained quite intense (Additional file 1: Table S1).
-Even during intermediate periods of moderate restrictions, the reduction in R was substantial, ranging from 45.9% to 65.0%.
+Even during intermediate periods of moderate restrictions, the reduction in R was substantial, ranging from 45.6 to 64.7%.
 This likely reflects the additional contributions of other NPIs such as mask-wearing, hygiene measures, contact tracing and case isolation.
 Our framework did not allow evaluation of individual effects of such NPIs, which were applied throughout the study period.
-Moreover, due to collinearity, the effects of specific policies described in Additional file 1-Table S1 (e.g. shop closures, restaurant closures etc.) could not be evaluated separately and were therefore collapsed into broader categories (lockdowns, reopenings and moderate restrictions).
-Interestingly, overnight curfews considerably reduced SARS-CoV-2 transmission, corroborating results obtained in French Guiana (up to 35% reduction in transmission rates) (29) and in Quebec, Canada (similar reductions in human mobility) (30).
-Moreover, we found that curfews starting earlier in the evening (6/7pm) had a larger impact on transmission than curfews starting later (8/9pm).
+Moreover, due to collinearity, the effects of specific policies described in Additional file 1: Table S1 (e.g. shop closures, restaurant closures etc.) could not be evaluated separately and were therefore collapsed into broader categories (lockdowns, reopenings and moderate restrictions).
+Interestingly, overnight curfews considerably reduced SARS-CoV-2 transmission, corroborating results obtained in French Guiana (up to 35% reduction in transmission rates) [27] and in Quebec, Canada (similar reductions in human mobility) [28].
+Moreover, we found that curfews starting earlier in the evening (6/7 pm) had a larger impact on transmission than curfews starting later (8/9 pm).

 Perhaps more surprisingly, school closures were found to have only a limited effect on transmission.
 Importantly, school closures did not uniformly affect all households and instead led to disparities in childcare across families that may potentially hinder their effect.
-As highlighted in other studies, policy decisions about school closures or hybrid school schedules often need to be weighted against the risks of disease transmission to elderly populations associated with increased intergenerational contact rates that exacerbate their vulnerability due to weaker immune systems (31).
-Our result differs from that of Nader et al (1), who found that school closures were one of the most important NPIs in the 60 days following their implementation.
+As highlighted in other studies, policy decisions about school closures or hybrid school schedules often need to be weighted against the risks of disease transmission to elderly populations associated with increased intergenerational contact rates that exacerbate their vulnerability due to weaker immune systems [29].
+Our result differs from that of Nader et al. [1], who found that school closures were one of the most important NPIs in the 60 days following their implementation.
 In the French context, we believe that the enforcement of mask-wearing and barrier gestures at school was also an impactful NPI that might explain such a difference in magnitude: because these restrictions were applied concurrently, the effect of school closures may have been partially occulted.
-This observation is consistent with simulation-based scenarios tested in Saudi Arabia (32), where mask-wearing and physical distancing applied in schools were able to drastically reduce the effect of in-person education on SARS-CoV-2 transmission.
+This observation is consistent with simulation-based scenarios tested in Saudi Arabia [30], where mask-wearing and physical distancing applied in schools were able to drastically reduce the effect of in-person education on SARS-CoV-2 transmission.